falcosecurity/driverkit/README.md

 }
 ```

-Now, you can implement the `builder.Builder` interface for the `archLinux` struct
+Now, you can implement the `builder.Builder` interface for the `archlinux` struct
 you just registered.

 Here's a very minimalistic example.